Faculty Podcast Series

-The Office of Faculty Advancement is pleased to announce a faculty summer podcast series, using them as touch points to facilitate an informal discussion of various issues of relevance in Higher Education for faculty.
-The series is also aimed at bringing faculty and staff together, building community, and keeping people engaged.
-What is considered in […]
+The Office of Faculty Advancement is pleased to announce a faculty summer podcast series linked to various issues of relevance in Higher Education for faculty.
+The series is also aimed at bringing faculty and staff together, building community, and keeping people engaged during the summer.
+Moreover, these podcasts will be used during the Fall for […]

 Evaluating teaching effectiveness